DataONEorg/d1_python/gmn/doc/troubleshooting/index.rst

 It may be possible to deploy GMN using a different stack, such as one based on `nginx <http://nginx.net/>`_ and `uWSGI <http://projects.unbit.it/uwsgi/wiki/>`_.
 Such setups are currently untested, but if they are attempted and prove to have benefits, please let us know.

 The GMN setup process has been broken down into two sections, each containing a series of steps.
-The first section describes how to set up an instance of GMN which can be used only locally.
+The f section describes how to set up an instance of GMN which can be used only locally.
 The second section describes how to join the GMN instance to DataONE.
-For testing GMN and learning about Member Nodes, only the first section need be completed.
-For exposing data to the DataONE federation and providing storage for replicas, both the first and second sections must be completed.
+For testing GMN and learning about Member Nodes, only the f section need be completed.
+For exposing data to the DataONE federation and providing storage for replicas, both the f and second sections must be completed.

 Along with the steps in each section, some background information is provided.
 The actual steps that need to be performed are indented to separate them from the background information.